romnn/microgpusim/WIP.md

     - check for statistical variability with profiling

   - add option for l2 set index unless when in compat mode
-  - add option for full trace and do the filtering post-tracing

-    - (so we dont need to maintain separate traces)

   -
   - config is passed to instruction for different things